EEOC Updates COVID-19 Guidance

 To account for the amendment, employers with operations in Hawaii should consider taking the following measures:

-- Review and update post-offer, pre-employment questionnaires that ask job applicants to disclose prior felony or misdemeanor convictions.
+- Review and update post-offer, pre-employment questionnaires that ask job candidates to disclose prior felony or misdemeanor convictions.

 - Review and update policies and procedures to reflect the shorter lookback period for consideration of felony or misdemeanor convictions.